BaoBea/Dustwatch/README.md

-Open and run main.py on visual studio, make sure to install python and flask before running To install flask, type 'pip install flask' into the terminal
+Open and run main.py on visual studio, make sure to install python and flask before running.

+To install flask, type 'pip install flask' into the terminal.